Poland

 Managed by the Ministry of Finance through the Krajowy System e-Faktur (KSeF) platform.
 Aims to enhance tax compliance, reduce VAT fraud, and streamline business operations.

-Who Needs E-Invoices in Poland?
+Who needs e-invoices in Poland?

 E-invoicing in Poland is required for:- Large Enterprises: Mandatory starting July 2024 for all domestic and cross-border VAT transactions.